xchwarze/wifi-pineapple-community/docs/index.md

-# Deprecation of the WiFi Pineapple Wiki
-The WiFi Pineapple Wiki has been deprecated.
-You are encouraged to use the [Official Hak5 Docs](https://docs.hak5.org) instead.

 # Welcome

 The WiFi Pineapple is more than hardware or software -- it's home to a helpful community of creative penetration testers and IT professionals.
 Welcome!